 Ask any cat lover which cat is the smartest, and chances are high you will hear, “My cat!”

 Fair enough, but can we really be sure whose cat is the smartest?
-And whether cats are even an intelligent species at all?
+What are the smartest cat breeds?
+And are cats are even an intelligent species at all?

 There is no doubt, scientifically speaking, that the intelligence level of cats is sufficiently elevated to merit recognition and additional study.

-So let’s explore the cat mind.
-Looking at clever cats from different breeds, taking our best guess at cat IQ and even attempting to track down the smartest cat in the world.
+So, here we will explore the mind of the cat and look at what goes on in there.
+We will look at clever cats from different breeds, take our best guess at cat IQ, and even attempt to track down the smartest cat in the world.

 The first modern day researcher to seriously study cat intelligence was the psychologist Edward Thorndike.